tengkuadrianna/NewsWave/README.md

 # Introduction

-Introducing my latest solo project - a News Website name **NewsWave** powered by the **Django framework**.
+This is my Individual Final Year Project, a News Website name **NewsWave** powered by the **Django framework**.
 I've designed it to deliver the latest news in a smart and sophisticated way, with easy navigation and a user-friendly interface.
-Join me on this exciting wave of news reporting!

 # How to run the Project